ratbag98/op1tips/README.md

 10. Make two clicks to the right with green encoder.
 I think you already got the idea.
 11. Make third line.
 You should see something like one fat horizontal line.
 12. With Shift + green set “/4” value.
 It will make note longer before it start to repeat.
 13. Switch to synth or tape mode and just play on keyboard.
-Yuippee!
+Yippee!

-With this method you lose sequencer and can’t play very long notes as they start to repeat at the end of sequence, but you have free fx slot and can tweak synth live.
+With this method you lose sequencer and can’t play very long notes as they start to repeat at the end of sequence, but you have free FX slot and can tweak synth live.
 With Nitro filter and Element LFO (source = envelope, dest = nitro cutoff frequency) you can do some fun bass sounds.

 ## Fat Pads